 Pure Yoga offers basic teacher training courses and more advanced courses such as the WildLotus 300-Hour Teacher Training Programme.

 While the environment at Pure Yoga is very Instagrammable, it always seems to have a rather hectic vibe.

 Where can I buy a yoga mat?

-We absolutely love HKTV Mall, and along with everything else you can pick up on there, you can get a range of yoga mats to match your budget.
+We absolutely love HKTV Mall, and along with everything else you can pick up there, you can get a range of yoga mats to match your budget.
 Otherwise, for something a little more lux, check out yoga mats at Selfridges.
-For a relatively low one-off fee, you can get free shipping on all items purchased from Selfridges for 12 months.
+You can get free shipping on all items purchased from Selfridges for 12 months for a relatively low one-off fee.

 Can I do yoga every day?